 I want to highlight a contributor to Korean cuisine for any of the readers who are not already a part of her 2 million-plus subscribers on YouTube.
 The website has provided great resources for anyone, like me, who felt completely overwhelmed with the thought of walking into a Korean grocery store.

 Lastly, I could have focused on her informative step-by-step recipes or cookbook, yet I want to mention another reason to check out her website; the Global Grocery Shopping Directory her community has compiled.
 Now, there’s no reason not to try cooking your favorite dish you enjoy at your local Korean BBQ (my favorite in L.A. is Hae Jang Chon) restaurant.

 I hope you enjoyed this blog where I highlighted a website that I have found to be a great resource for understanding Korean cuisine.

-If you want to read about my life abroad in Seoul, South Korea check out my travel diary.
+If you want to read about my life abroad in South Korea and more about Korean food check out: